bcgov/wordpress-document-repository/documentation/docs/guide/SiteEditor/managing-document-posts.md

 ## Prerequisites

 - **Document Repository** plugin installed and enabled.
+- WordPress Search plugin installed and enabled (to search document metadata).
 - Admins or users with edit capability can manage Documents.

 ---